angular/angular/aio/content/tutorial/first-app/first-app-lesson-09.md

 In the **Edit** pane of your IDE:

-1. In `src/app/home/home.component.ts`, from `HomeComponent`, copy the `img_server` and `housingLocationList` variables.
+1. In `src/app/home/home.component.ts`, from `HomeComponent`, copy the `housingLocationList` variable and its array value.
 1. In `src/app/housing.servivce.ts`:
-    1. Inside the `HousingService` class, paste the variables that you copied from `HomeComponent` in the previous step.
+    1. Inside the `HousingService` class, paste the variable that you copied from `HomeComponent` in the previous step.
     1. Inside the `HousingService` class, paste these functions after the data you just copied.
         These functions allow dependencies to access the service's data.

         <code-example header="Service functions in src/app/housing.service.ts" path="first-app-lesson-09/src/app/housing.service.ts" region="service-functions"></code-example>

-    1. After the `import { Injectable }...` line at the top of the file, add this line to import the `HousingLocation` type.
+    1. Add a file level import for the `HousingLocation`.

         <code-example header="Import HousingLocation type in  src/app/housing.service.ts" path="first-app-lesson-09/src/app/housing.service.ts" region="import-housing-location"></code-example>